Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene

 Most women who get breast cancer do not have an inherited gene mutation.

-Some inherited gene mutations increase breast cancer risk.
-BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer.
-People who have a BRCA1 or BRCA2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
-However, there are some options for lowering these increased risks.
+BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer (learn more).
+People who have a BRCA1/2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
+However, there are some options for lowering these risks.

-Learn more about BRCA1 and BRCA2 mutations and breast cancer risk.
+Learn more about BRCA1/2 mutations and breast cancer risk.

-Although genetic testing for BRCA1 and BRCA2 is widely advertised, testing is only recommended for certain people with a high risk of having a BRCA1/2 gene mutation, including those with :
+Although genetic testing for BRCA1/2 is widely advertised, testing is only recommended for certain people with a high risk of having a BRCA1/2 gene mutation, including those with :